duartebranco/distributed-p2p-pytest-runner/README.md

 - P2P task distribution with simple gossip-based peer discovery.
 - Workers create a per-project virtual environment and run pytest per test module.
-- Aggregated metrics: totals, per-project and per-module breakdowns, elapsed time, and a simple nota_final.
+- Aggregated metrics: totals, per-project and per-module breakdowns, elapsed time, and a simple nota_final (final_grade).
 - Network and stats endpoints for observability.

 ## Usage

-### 1) Please change the `.env` according to your machine's IP and add the IPs of the other machines in which you want to run the system.
+### 1) Update the .env file with your machine's IP, and add the IPs of other machines where you might want to run the system.

 Use `$ hostname -I` to find your own machine's IP address.